scottburch/river-js/README.md

 NOTE: Documentation is in progress.

-River is a modular Javascript framework to assist in creating decoupled/reusable code.
+River is a modular Javascript framework to assist in creating client side webapps containing decoupled and reusable code.
 It is not a MVC framework as much as it is a code organizing and coordinating framework using the Facade/Mediator pattern.

+River allows you to write systems that are flexible and resiliant.

 ## Installing